robusta-dev/robusta/docs/installation.rst

 Install with Helm
 ##################

-This tutorial installs Robusta using `Helm 3 <https://helm.sh/docs/intro/install/>`_.
-You can also :ref:`Install with ArgoCD`.

 Installing Robusta takes about 90 seconds on a 10 node cluster.
 For test clusters, we recommend KIND.
-You can :ref:`upgrade or uninstall <Upgrade and Uninstall>` at any time using Helm.
+You can :ref:`upgrade or uninstall <Upgrade and Uninstall>` at any time.

+This tutorial uses `Helm 3 <https://helm.sh/docs/intro/install/>`_.
+You can also :ref:`Install with ArgoCD`.

 .. admonition:: Have questions?

-    `Ask us on Slack <https://join.slack.com/t/robustacommunity/shared_invite/zt-10rkepc5s-FnXKvGjrBmiTkKdrgDr~wg>`_ or open a `GitHub issue <https://github.com/robusta-dev/robusta/issues/new?assignees=&labels=&template=other.md&title=Installation%20Question>`_
+    `Ask on Slack <https://join.slack.com/t/robustacommunity/shared_invite/zt-10rkepc5s-FnXKvGjrBmiTkKdrgDr~wg>`_ or open a `GitHub issue <https://github.com/robusta-dev/robusta/issues/new?assignees=&labels=&template=other.md&title=Installation%20Question>`_

 Generate a config
 -----------------------------------

-Robusta needs some settings to work.
+Robusta needs settings to work.
 For example, if you use Slack then Robusta needs an API key.
 These settings are configured as Helm values.

 We'll generate the Helm values using the ``robusta`` cli tool.
 There are two ways to install this tool: using ``pip`` or using a Docker container with the ``robusta`` cli already inside.
 We recommend pip.